• About

 To get started, we had to create some adorable doggies that would go up into space.
 My daughter also wanted to let our family head up in a rocket, so she also drew our family!
 (I don’t have a photo of her family portrait, but it is her treasured rocket now.

-We then used a straw as our launch pad and blew with all our might at the end of the count down!
+We then used a straw as our launch pad.
+At the end of the count down, we blew with all our might!

 It was hard to get the rockets to blast up!
 This was the perfect time for discussion.